 If having microphone is a low priority, and you want some decent surround sound on PlayStation 4, maybe.

 However, that low profile approach really hurts the mic performance, and it makes the buttons all feel pretty similar, so feeling around for them gets a little frustrating.
-If you want something geared more towards extended voice chat sessions, even a wired headset like the HyperX Cloud Alpha would probably be better.
+If you want something geared more towards extended voice chat sessions, even a wired headset like the HyperX Cloud Alpha or the Fnatic React would probably be better.
 Really anything with an attached boom microphone will do better than this.
-If you’re in the market for something with slightly more battery life, the SteelSeries Arctis 7 is a great wireless gaming headset.
+If you’re in the market for something with slightly more battery life, headsets like the SteelSeries Arctis 7, HyperX Cloud Flight S, and Razer Thresher Ultimate are all great wireless options, albeit at increasingly higher prices.

 All told, the PlayStation Gold Wireless Headset is a solid gaming headset if you’re into playing single-player games, and a less solid one when other people get involved.